CristianBudala/Multilingual-Sentiment-Analysis-and-Intent-Classification/README.md

 The methodology is explained in more detail in my paper: Budala, C., Multilingual Sentiment Analysis and Intent Classification in the Romanian language: an approach for enhanced Corporate Consumer Engagement on Social Media.
 2024.
 Please cite if you use this method.

+This research was part of my Bachelors thesis at the Bucharest University of Economics (ASE).